 Predicting engine failures 400km in advance using ECU data.

 - Identify indicators of impending deterioration using ECU signals

-- Demonstrate viability of machine learning models for predictive vehicle maintenance
+- Deploy machine learning models for predictive vehicle maintenance

 - Large volume of telemetry data that needed to be checked for quality and integrity

 - AutoPulse trained solely on data from normal vehicle operation

 - AutoPulse predicted engine failures approximately 400km before they occurred

 - Predictive accuracy surpassed the client’s performance requirements by >20%

 Following the success of a previous deployment, a leading OEM sought Acerta’s continued assistance in developing predictive vehicle maintenance solutions via our AutoPulse platform.
 The client provided Acerta with on-road data from 29 vehicles in the form of electronic control unit (ECU) signals.